anuragitme/Dark_Riders-woc_4.0-/README.md

       <li>Donwload and Install XAAMP Server on Your Computer.</li>
       <a href = "https://www.apachefriends.org/download.html">Link For Download XAAMP</a>
       <li>Start the XAAMP Server.</li>
-     <li>Note the port number of MySQL service running on XAAMP and go to _dbconnect.php file and type the port number there like this:"$servername = 'localhost:port number'like 'localhost:3306"</li>
+     <li>Note the port number of MySQL service running on XAAMP and go to _dbconnect.php file and type the port number there like this:"$servername = 'localhost:port number' like 'localhost:3306'"</li>
       <li>Now open your browser and type "localhost" in the URL Address bar.</li>
       <li>Click on phpMyAdmin.</li>
       <li>Create a database named darkriders.</li>